The Divân of Hafez

-The Divān of Hafez (دیوان حافظ) is a collection of poems written by the Iranian poet Hafez.
+The Divân of Hafez (دیوان حافظ) is a collection of poems written by the Iranian poet Hafez.
 Most of these poems are in Persian, but there are some macaronic language poems (in Persian and Arabic) and a completely Arabic ghazal.
-The most important part of this Divān is the ghazals.
-Poems in other forms such as qetʿe, qasida, mathnawi and rubaʿi are as well included in the Divān.
+The most important part of this Divân is the ghazals.
+Poems in other forms such as qetʿe, qasida, mathnawi and rubaʿi are as well included in the Divân.
 There is no evidence that Hafez's lost poems might have constituted the majority of his poetic output, and in addition, Hafez was very famous during his lifetime.
 Therefore he cannot have been a prolific poet.
 The number of ghazals that are generally accepted is less than 500: 495 ghazals in Ghazvini and Ghani edition, 486 ghazals in Natel-Khanlari's second edition and 484 ghazals in the Sayeh edition.